mikevansighem/thea/notepad.md

 -   Environment factory with location presets.
 -   Lunar: face https://pylunar.readthedocs.io/en/latest/usage.html
 -   Handle warnings in logging
--   Main calls CLI, CLI maps directly to calls to Theia world and its stores
+-   Main calls CLI, CLI maps directly to calls to Thea world and its stores
 -   Disable logging from other modules

 ## Release as PyPi package